oci-landing-zones/oci-cis-landingzone-quickstart/README.md

-# OCI CIS 1.1 Foundations
+# CIS 1.1 OCI Landing Zone Template

 ## Overview
 This Landing Zone template deploys a standardized environment in an Oracle Cloud Infrastructure (OCI) tenancy that helps organizations with workloads needing to comply with the CIS Oracle Cloud Foundations Benchmark v1.1.